mojzu/sso/docs/manual/03_changelog.md

 -   Logging now defaults to single line JSON objects.
 -   Replaced `user_id` field with `email` field for user update email and password endpoints.
 -   Manual updates.
+-   Services can use list services endpoint to list only themselves.

 ### Fixed